Michelle S. Williams, Ed.D.

 Marie Martin is CEO of Alexandria’s World LLC – an education media company focused on teaching cultural competency.
 Marie has been in education for over 15 years as an international and domestic teacher and administrator.
 She served as a teacher and administrator in the Abu Dhabi Public School Reform where she trained and coached teachers of best practices as it pertained to second language English learners.
 In Abu Dhabi, Marie received her first Teacher of the Year awarded by Khalifa City A School.
 In California, Marie worked as an elementary school teacher and was awarded Morongo Teacher’s Association Teacher of the Year and Yucca Mesa Elementary Teacher of the year consecutively.
 Marie currently serves as an instructional designer for Albert Whitman Publishing and Microsoft EDU.

 Raised in California, Marie graduate from North High School as an International Baccalaureate Scholar.
-She obtained a bachelors degree in Jazz Studies from University of Southern California, her master’s degree in Education – Specializing in Multiculturalism from National University, and is currently a doctoral candidate at the University of Southern California studying Education Leadership.
+She obtained a bachelors degree in Jazz Studies from University of Southern California, her master’s degree in Education – Specializing in Multiculturalism from National University, and a Doctorate in Educational Leadership in Urban Settings from the University of Southern California.

 Marie is an innovative equity minded leader, who believes in community accountability through the use of education.